nauman07/circonomit-challenge/Task3_NLP_to_Model/README.md

 ## 🚀 Next Steps

 - Add `main.py` to run a demo extraction
-- Build minimal NLP parser for structured model creation
+- Build a minimal NLP parser for structured model creation
+- A whole LLM model tailored for a specific purpose can be designed using Models like GPT, LLAMA, etc.